CS437/637 Syllabus, Fall 2018

 web apps.
 Although PHP can be run locally, without a web server, it is

-not commonly done, so we will usually use XAMPP's web server.
+not commonly done, so we will usually use XAMPP's web server, or the

 - Review of SQL, using MySQL with PHP M&H Chap.